Death Benefits & Insurance

 What is the Purpose of the Death Benefit Designation Form?

-There is a $1,000 benefit that is paid directly to the designated Death Benefit Beneficiary that is not used for the funeral and burial costs.
+- There is a $1,000 benefit that is paid directly to the designated Death Benefit Beneficiary that is not used for the funeral and burial costs.
 There is no “default beneficiary” such as a spouse if married or parents if it is a minor child that should pass.
-The form is used for the Tribal member or their guardian to desig-nate the person they want to receive the Death Benefit beneficiary amount.
-Anyone over the age of 18, (Tribal member or non-tribal) family member or not, can be listed as the Death Benefit Beneficiary.
+The form is used for the Tribal member or their guardian to designate the person they want to receive the Death Benefit beneficiary amount.
+Anyone over the age of 18 as of the date the form is completed (Tribal member or non-tribal) family member or not, can be listed as the Death Benefit Beneficiary.

-Upon receiving notice of the passing of a Tribal member the staff will contact the first named Beneficiary listed on the most recently completed Form.
+- Upon receiving notice of the passing of a Tribal member the staff will contact the first named Beneficiary listed on the most recently completed Form.
+Contact information for a non-Tribal beneficiary needs to be consistently updated so staff can reach them.

 Frequently Asked Questions by the Beneficiary